 A truly global ingredient, rice unites us all, no matter where you are.
 A staple in different ethnic cuisines, the versatility of these grains knows no boundaries, and we guarantee there’s a rice recipe for every meal occasion, no matter which gastronomic cuisine you choose to enjoy.

 The truth is, more than a signature dish for each country, there are many recipes that have traveled from one country to another, and have been reinvented with the addition of local ingredients or new cooking methods.
-There are even different recipes for the same rice dish within the same country, for example with Spanish Paella.
+There are even different recipes for the same rice dish within the same country, for example with Seafood Paella.

 You might already be familiar with the classic recipe for Rice Pudding – but there are many other sweet treats you can make with the grains in your pantry!
 Come with us and travel around the globe to discover something different to try today with your favorite Mahatma® Rice variety.

 Starting with a worldwide favorite, rice pudding is, without a doubt, one of the most iconic rice desserts around the globe.
 The history behind the original recipe remains a debate, as this humble treat has been enjoyed for thousands of years in many regions.
 Some people say the very first came from India, where it’s known as Kheer or from China, one of the countries with an ancient rice culture, while some others say Arroz con Leche (spanish for Rice pudding) originated from Latin America.
 Many other European countries have a signature recipe for this dessert too, like Portuguese Sweet Rice.